 - something the customer is (e.g., fingerprint or face recognition).

-Our checkouts, plugins and payment tools are fully PSD2-compliant with 3DS being handled by the card issuers.
+Our checkouts, plugins and payment tools are fully PSD2-compliant, with 3DS being handled by the card issuers through SMS one-time passwords.

 We have added SCA as a requirement to all Viva Wallet POS terminals.
-A customer PIN is requested every time transactions add up to a total of £150, or five transactions have been made, whichever comes first.
 There is nothing to be done on the merchant’s side as all our POS devices have been upgraded automatically.